-where the sum over $\beta$ goes over all the double excitation eigenmodes.
+where the sum over $\beta$ goes over all the double-excitation eigenmodes.

-The $g^{(2)}(0)$ can be understood as the ratio between the decay rates of the single excitation eigenmodes over the decay rates of the double excitation eigenmodes weighted over the coupling coefficient $X_{\alpha\beta}$.
-The detuning also plays a role in decreasing how well the double excitation eigenmode is excited.
+The $g^{(2)}(0)$ can be understood as the ratio between the decay rates of the single-excitation eigenmodes over the decay rates of the double-excitation eigenmodes weighted over the coupling coefficient $X_{\alpha\beta}$.
+The detuning also plays a role in decreasing how well the double-excitation eigenmode is excited.
 As seen in Fig. \ref{fig:Xab}(a), the coupling coefficient $X_{\alpha\beta}$ only has a significant contribution when $\gamma_{\alpha} \approx \gamma_{\beta}^{(2)}/2$ resulting in the $g^{(2)}(0)$ almost always being less than 1.

 For highly subradiant states, the $g^{(2)}(0)$ is very low and is almost proportional to the decay rate.
 This shows a clear correlation between antibunching and low-intensity subradiance.
-But once the decay rate reaches $0.5\Gamma$, the $g^{(2)}(0)$ starts to saturate and approaches the uncorrelated emission value of $0.96$.
+But once the decay rate reaches $0.5\Gamma_0$, the $g^{(2)}(0)$ starts to saturate and approaches the independent-emitter incoherent emission value of $0.96$.
 Even for highly superradiant states, the $g^{(2)}(0)$ is only around or less than this value.
-This means that, unlike in the high-intensity situation where superradiance implies bunching, superradiance in the low-intensity limit only makes the photon emission uncorrelated.
+This means that, unlike in the high-intensity situation where superradiance implies bunching, superradiance in the low-intensity limit only makes the photon emission Poissonian.

 This effect is a consequence of the system being at steady state, where the dependence on the decay rates plays a role.
-When the system is excited using short pulses, both the subradiant and superradiant states emit close to uncorrelated light.
+When the system is excited using very short pulses (where the decay rate is irrelevant in determining the excitation of the system), both the subradiant and superradiant states emit close to Poissonian light.

-When the separation is less than $0.3 \lambda$, the line shifts of the single excitation states start increasing drastically, and the effects due to the mismatch of detuning with the second excitation eigenmodes start playing a greater role.
-As the denominator in Eq. \eqref{eqn:g20_single} increases, the $g^{(2)}(0)$ gets smaller and starts approaching zero.
-There will also be some rare eigenmodes with $g^{(2)}(0)$ slightly higher than 1.